 Restricted travel is no barrier to exploring the world.
 An explorers display is easy to put together with a pair of binoculars, a map and compass.
 The Reading Journey: Explorers Camp and International Port collections offer a range of stories from all around the world.

 The period of lockdown gave many of us the opportunity to stop our busy lives and really see the world around us.
 Naturalists are celebrating this ‘anthropause’ and it really is the perfect time to celebrate nature and to reflect on our impact upon it.

 Recycling, reusing, not wasting food and gifting to neighbours has become prevalent in some communities during ‘lockdown’.
 Wartime attitudes of ‘make do and mend’ have been adopted.
 This is a time to teach creativity and resourcefulness.
 With the Committee for Climate Change recently reminding us that we are the closest we have ever been to achieving net-zero, now is the ideal time to educate the global citizens of the future about global warming and pollution.
 So gather your ‘environment’ titles, share and display.
 There are lots of ideas in our Go Green collections.

 Children are naturally curious about the world around them and there are a wealth of beautiful books that really engage and delight.
-In The Reading Journey resource, the Curiosity Caves book collection includes nonfiction titles to pique an interest in the world.
+Here are some titles to pique an interest in the world.